12 Science-Backed Secrets to a Stress-Free Home

 Bring nature inside

 Bring the outdoors indoors, whether by displaying decorative natural objects, views of landscapes, or other representations of nature, and/or potted plants.
 Research has found that even just looking at nature can lower blood pressure.
 For art, go for simple images, like of a bench in the middle of a landscaped garden or a path of a serene landscape.
 You want a scene that invites relaxation or enables you to make mental associations.
 Avoid nature images that are complex, chaotic, or confusing.
 “Artwork that shows nature or landscape should work best,” said urban planning researcher Jack L. Nasar, PhD, of The Ohio State University, who conducted research on the topic along with Ann S. Devlin, PhD, of Connecticut College.
 In their study, published in Professional Psychology: Research and Practice, they found that well-designed therapy offices conveyed themes of orderliness, softness, and personalization.
-(These are the unexpected causes of stress at home.)
 For their investigation, they examined people’s reactions to 30 photographs of actual therapy offices and found that the more a space exhibited those characteristics—cozy elements like comfortable chairs and soft pillows, attractive touches like artwork and neatness—the better people felt about the offices and the therapists who worked there.
 Read the 15 five-second strategies for shutting down stress ASAP.

 Ever notice that doctors’ offices often have fish tanks?
 Looking into fish tanks, pastoral landscapes, or other inviting natural sights can give your mind a rest, distracting you just enough to step out of the thinking realm and tune into the feeling realm.
 Aim for views that draw you in, to give a break to the part of your brain that needs to focus.
 “As fish tanks have water, animals, and natural qualities, they should be relaxing,” says Dr. Nasar.